giobyte8/central/docs/docs.md

     # at indicated key
     list_key: ct_tg_notifications

-    # This is a jinja template, action will execute following steps:
+    # This is a jinja2 template, action will execute following steps:
     # 1. Render template passing the payload received from observer
     #    as params to templating engine
     # 2. Push the rendered text into redis list.